abdulrahman102/Linux_5-Sprints/sprint_4/linux_7/README.md

 ####  Username: baduser
 ####  Full name/comment: Bad User
 ####  Password: baduser
-- using -p with useradd reqires giving the encrypted version of password so it's not prefered to use it.
+- using -p with useradd requires giving the encrypted version of password so it's not prefered to use it.
 The default shell script if user didn't give it is sh

 ![](https://github.com/abdulrahman102/Sprints_tasks/blob/master/sprint_4/linux_7/imgs/baduser_user_add.png)